mmcdermott/nested_ragged_tensors/README.md

 about the absence of better solutions for the driving problem here.
 I have not yet found any such better solutions, but that does not imply they do not exist.

+Tensors stored in this format on disk can also be partially loaded from disk using the `load_slice` method, which relies on Hugging Face `safetensors` partial loading capability internally and is quite fast.

 ## The Problem

 The problem this package solves is how to work with tensors that contain nested collections of data of